CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 Responsibility for the security policy lies with security management.
 Changes and deviations from this may only be made in coordination with the safety management.
 When creating a security policy, it is advisable to proceed in such a way that first of all a maximum of requirements and specifications for the security of the IT systems is established.
 These can then be adapted to the actual circumstances.
 Ideally, this will ensure that all necessary aspects are taken into account.
 The reason for non-consideration should be documented for each deficient or weakened default in the second step.

 Regarding user regulations, however, it should be kept in mind that they only make sense as far as they are applicable in normal day-to-day work, but also how they can be monitored and enforced.
 For example, it is not expedient for access restrictions to prohibit users from accessing certain directories only in the security policy, but not to actually protect them from access by granting appropriate rights.
-Access restrictions that were set when the security policy was created should therefore always be enforced as far as possible via the corresponding installation and configuration guidelines for the clients.
+Access restrictions that were set when the security policy was created should therefore always be enforced as far as possible using the appropriate installation and configuration guidelines for the clients.

 While the security policy is formulated for clients, it is also important to strike a balance between security (by restricting functionality and restricting user rights) and ease of use.
 If users are restricted by regulations that are not transparent to them, and which may even be perceived as bullying, they may in turn be tempted to circumvent these restrictions with particular creativity.